emilianavt/VSeeFaceManual/README.md

 Once you've found a camera position you like and would like for it to be the initial camera position, you can set the default camera setting in the `General settings` to `Custom`.
 You can now move the camera into the desired position and press `Save` next to it, to save a custom camera position.
 Please note that these custom camera positions to not adapt to avatar size, while the regular default positions do.

+#### How can I change the direction of the lighting?

+You can adjust the lighting by holding the Ctrl key and dragging the mouse while left clicking.
+Pressing `D` will reset it.
+The currently set light position can be saved in the `Light settings` window.

 #### How do I do chroma keying with a gray background?

 VSeeFace does not support chroma keying.
 Instead, capture it in OBS using a game capture and enable the `Allow transparency` option on it.
 Once you press the tiny ※ button in the lower right corner, the UI will become hidden and the background will turn transparent in OBS.
 You can hide and show the ※ button using the space key.